-Barack Obama feels able to counsel others – most recently Armenians and Turks – to work through their pasts “in a way that is honest, open and constructive.”
+President Barack Obama feels able to counsel others – like Armenians and Turks – to work through their pasts “in a way that is honest, open and constructive.”
 Otherwise, he cautions, unresolved history “can be a heavy weight.”
-And yet Obama decided to leave his own country’s past unresolved by boycotting this week’s international conference in Geneva, convened to review progress (or otherwise) since the World Conference Against Racism held in Durban, South Africa in 2001.
+And yet the president decided to leave his own country’s past unresolved by boycotting the international conference in Geneva, convened to review progress (or otherwise) since the World Conference Against Racism held in Durban, South Africa in 2001.

 This is a big step back from engagement with the international community, which the Obama administration had seemed to be promoting quite vigorously.
 And the U.S. move has encouraged other Western nations to boycott, further weakening what should have been an important forum.

 All peoples of all colors have practiced slavery, race, oppression, or discrimination with varying ferocity.
 These are uncomfortable subjects at the best of times, but that’s no reason not to talk about them.
 Otherwise, they are indeed a heavy weight.

 Besides, by boycotting the conference, the United States is unlikely to stop the international movement for justice for the Palestinian people or end African American demands for reparations for slavery – two of the main reasons why the administration is said to have decided not to go.